switchcollab/Switch-Bots-Python-Library/docs/docs/mini-apps/AppPage.md

 #### Properties

 - `screen` (Optional): The type of screen for the page, default is `ScreenType.SCREEN`.
-- `layouts` (Optional): A list of layout components to be included in the page.
 - `components` (Optional): A list of standalone components to be included in the page.
 - `app_bar` (Optional): The app bar component for the page.
+- `disable_appbar` (Optional, bool): Whether to disable the appbar for current page.
 - `bottom_bar` (Optional): The bottom bar component for the page.

 #### Methods